Pensions and self-employment

 Pensions for the self-employed

-Most employers are now obliged to have a minimum level pension scheme in place for employees aged 22 and over who earn more than £10,000 per year under the auto-enrolment rules.
+Employers are now obliged to have a minimum level pension scheme in place for workers aged 22 and over who earn more than £10,000 per year under the auto-enrolment rules.

-As there is no such requirement for the self-employed, you may well choose to make provision for yourself.
+As there is no auto-enrolment requirement for the self-employed who are not workers, you may well choose to make provision for yourself.

 Growth on your pension savings is generally free of tax.
 When pensions are paid out to you they are taxable, but you should be able to take some part of the pension as a tax-free lump sum.

-We cannot advise you as to which type of scheme might be best for you.
-We cannot advise on whether or not you should pay into a particular pension.
+We cannot advise you as to which type of scheme might be best for you, nor whether or not you should pay into a particular pension.

 We recommend that you get some financial advice, for example from an independent financial adviser (IFA).